An Empirical Study of Realized GNN Expressiveness: RPC: A New Evaluation Diagram

 \subsection{Training Framework}

-We follow the siamese network design approach~\citep{koch2015siamese} to train the model for each pair of graphs to distinguish.
-The main body of the network is the two identical models that always keep the same parameters.
-Inputting a pair of graphs generates a pair of embeddings.
-Then the distance between them is measured by cosine similarity.
-The loss function is as follows:
+We adhere to the siamese network design~\citep{koch2015siamese} to train a model to distinguish each pair of graphs.
+The central component consists of two identical models maintaining identical parameters.
+For a pair of graphs inputted, it outputs a pair of embeddings.
+Subsequently, the difference between them is assessed using cosine similarity.
+The loss function is formulated as follows:

-where the GNN model $f : \{\gG\} \rightarrow \R^{d}$, $\gG$ and $\gH$ are two non-isomorphic graphs, and $\gamma$ is a margin hyperparameter (set to 0 in our experiments).
-The loss encourages the cosine similarity to be less than $\gamma$, pushing two graph embeddings away from each other.
+where the GNN model $f : \{\gG\} \rightarrow \R^{d}$, $\gG$ and $\gH$ are two graphs, and $\gamma$ is a margin hyperparameter (set to 0 in our experiments).
+The loss function aims to promote the cosine similarity value lower than $\gamma$, thereby encouraging a greater separation between the two graph embeddings.